U.S. Exchanges

 Frequently Asked Questions

-Low-volatility ETFs hold equities that historically fluctuate less than the broad market.
-VIX ETFs instead try to track volatility futures, which makes them much more tactical, more complex, and often less suitable for long holding periods.
+Low-volatility funds hold equities that historically fluctuate less than the broad market.
+Conversely, VIX products track volatility futures, making them tactical tools rather than long-term investments.

-“Safest” usually refers to lower tracking complexity and lower decay risk, which generally points to minimum-volatility equity ETFs rather than VIX futures funds.
-Even then, they still carry equity market risk.
+“Safest” usually refers to lower complexity and lower decay risk.
+This generally points to minimum-volatility equity funds like USMV rather than complex futures-based products.